mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 - One of the most active times for the child allowing interaction to explain their game to others and to play the games of others.
 - The child makes comments about sharing their game with others imagining the experience of others playing their game.
 The sharing process motivates sustained activity.

+#### Discussion Limitation of asset work as a GDP

+Note the limits of this interpretation.
+While the reinterpretation of the MDA framework into a menu of GDP is practical for the elements that they want to change, it is not strictly a pattern to be implemented here.
+A tension here to be briefly explored or noted to explore later.

 ### Use of Help and Documentation related to GDP